Skedaddle helps Denver Foothills homeowners remove wildlife humanely, repair entry points, and protect homes from recurring wildlife issues.

 What Wildlife Are Doing Around Your Home Right Now

 Wildlife activity isn’t random.
 It follows patterns based on survival needs.
-Here in the foothills, those behaviors shift throughout the year, often catching homeowners off guard.
+In Colorado, those behaviors shift throughout the year, often catching homeowners off guard.

 Fall Urgency: Finding Shelter Before Cold Weather